 Unfortunately, sometimes hackers try to copy the “suspicious sign in prevented” email to steal other people’s account information.
 Always be wary of messages that ask for personal information like usernames, passwords, or other identification information, or send you to unfamiliar websites asking for this information.

 To be safe, if you get an email from Google notifying you about suspicious activity, follow the directions below to check for suspicious account activity and change your password if you notice anything unfamiliar.

 If you’ve received this email, we recommend you review your recent activity:

 - You may be asked to sign in to your account.

 - Review your recent activity and look for unfamiliar locations or devices.
 You can also click on any event in the list to see more details about it on the right.

-- If you see activity you don’t recognize, click Change password at the top of the page.
+- If you see activity you don’t recognize, click Secure your account.

 - Follow the steps to change your password.

 If you've received a suspicious email asking for personal information, it may be someone trying to gain access to your account.
 This is also known as 'phishing'.
 You can report this to Google so that we can try to help prevent this from happening in future.